tyui592/tyui592/README.md

 - Object detection
 - Data imbalance
 - AI for earth and environment
-- Model improvement during deployment
+- Retraining the model during deployment